yext/search-core/docs/answers-core.result.distance.md

 ## Result.distance property

-The distance from the user to the result.
+The distance from the user to the result in meters.

 <b>Signature:</b>